jschreuder/Middle-skeleton/README.md

 ### Scaling Your Application

 As your application grows, Middle's explicit design supports modular organization at multiple levels:

+**For Beginners**: Start with concrete implementations, extract interfaces when patterns emerge
+**For Teams**: Build organizational base classes with your conventions baked in
+**For Scale**: Split into modules using service provider traits

 **Within a Single Application:**
 You can organize services using traits to keep the ServiceContainer manageable: